curlpipe/ox/README.md

 It runs in your terminal as a text-user-interface, just like vim, nano and micro, however, it is not based on any existing editors and has been built from the ground up.

-It is mainly used on linux systems, but macOS and Windows users (via WSL) are free to give it a go.
+It is mainly designed on linux systems, but macOS and Windows users (via WSL) are free to give it a go.
+Work is currently underway to get it working perfectly on all systems.

 ## Selling Points